kognifai/PoseidonNext-Framework/SDK-documentation/Home-and-Favorites-Service.md

  ![image.png](https://github.com/kognifai/PoseidonNext-Framework/blob/master/.attachments/image-1e9ab818-c985-4085-91e5-7c4ac11496df.png)

-If the user does a **long press** on the favourite item,  they would get the option **'X'** on the icon.
-Upon clicking the **'X'** on the favourite item, it would be removed from the home screen.
-To remove the **'X'** symbol, the user can click anywhere on the screen and the icon would return to normalcy.
+If the user does a **long press** on the favourite item,  you get the option **'X'** on the icon.
+Upon clicking the **'X'** on the favourite item, it is removed from the home page.
+To remove the **'X'** symbol, you can click anywhere on the screen and the icon  returns to normal.

  ![image.png](https://github.com/kognifai/PoseidonNext-Framework/blob/master/.attachments/image-89a1beaa-b9aa-4837-b4a1-319ac91a0e6f.png)

-A simple sample component using **FavoritesService** is as below:
+A simple sample component using **FavoritesService** is as following:

 ```typescript
 import { FavoritesService } from '../../services/favorites.service';